woile/rpi-cluster-assistant/README.md

 # Raspberry Cluster Assistant

-> Scripts to assist with the creation of a raspberry pi cluster.
+> Scripts to assist with the creation of a raspberry pi kubernetes cluster.

 ## About